Type-cD galaxy: Characteristics

 The cD-type is a classification in the Yerkes galaxy classification scheme, one of two Yerkes classifications still in common use, along with D-type.
 The "c" in "cD" refers to the fact that the galaxies are very large, hence the adjective supergiant, while the "D" refers to the fact that the galaxies appear diffuse.
-A backformation of "cD" is frequently used to indicate "central Dominant galaxy". cDs are also frequently considered the largest galaxies.
+A back-formation of "cD" is frequently used to indicate "central Dominant galaxy". cDs are also frequently considered the largest galaxies.

 cD galaxies are similar to lenticular galaxies (S0) or elliptical galaxies (E#), but many times larger, some having envelopes that exceed one million light years in radius.
 They appear elliptical-like, with large low surface brightness envelopes which may belong as much to the galaxy cluster as the cD galaxy.
 It is currently thought that cDs are the result of galaxy mergers.
 Some cDs have multiple galactic nuclei. cD galaxies are one of the types frequently found to be the brightest cluster galaxy (BCG) of a cluster.
 Many fossil group galaxies are similar to cD BCG galaxies, leading some to theorize that the cD results from the creation of a fossil group, and then the new cluster accumulating around the fossil group.
 However, cDs themselves are not found as field galaxies, unlike fossil groups. cDs form around 20% of BCGs.

 Importance

-Massive galaxies such as supergiant elliptical galaxies are important to understanding the evolution of the Universe, because they, along with other large-early type galaxies, account for half of the Universe's stellar mass, contribute a lot to its chemical enrichment and provide clues to the star formation history of the Universe.
+Massive galaxies such as supergiant elliptical galaxies are important to understanding the evolution of the universe, because they, along with other large-early type galaxies, account for half of the Universe's stellar mass, contribute significantly to its chemical enrichment and provide clues to the star formation history of the universe.